 Another 2016 study shows the beneficial influence of THC on the body by suppressing the proinflammatory protein interleukin-2.
 The same can be said here, that the CB2 receptors play an important part in the immunosuppressive activity.
 This isn’t just hearsay or make-believe.
 The ECS has been proven to influence many biological functions, including the immune system’s response to certain stimuli.
 If the ECS is stimulated in a certain way, it might suppress the immune responses.

 One of the ways you can use cannabis to treat Lupus is by incorporating it into a healthy diet, combining it with exercising and lots of sleep.
+It’s important to know how much cannabis to consume, so you don’t end up overdoing it.
+To reference, it’s important to look at the chart discussing appropriate dosage before purchasing cannabis.
 You might want to try cannabis edibles if you think smoking isn’t for you.
 Alternatively, you can pinch a few cannabis leaves and ground it into a salad or a fruity juice.
 We recommend choosing the Chinese gastronomy in treating your Lupus, because of its known anti-inflammatory substances.
 Try adding turmeric, ginger, lemongrass, or red pepper together with cannabis, and you might see some benefits yet!